kuco23/pokerlib/README.md

 table += [player1, player2]
 ```

-where 100 is the buyin amount.
-From here on, communication to the `table` object is established through enums:
+In the raw version, communication with the `table` object is established through specified enums
+(this can be changed by overriding table's `publicIn` method).

 ```python
 from pokerlib.enums import RoundPublicInId, TablePublicInId